Ndwandwe

 The Ndwandwe are a Bantu Nguni-speaking people who populate sections of southern Africa.
 They owe their name to one of their early chiefs and are also known as the Nxumalo.
-Today, they can be found in South Africa, Eswatini, and Zimbabwe.
+Today, they can be found in South Africa, Mozambique, Eswatini, and Zimbabwe.

 History

 Ndwandwe chieftaincies were part of the Northern Nguni migration and settled in the area between the Pongola River and the Black Umfolozi River during the eighteenth century.
 Over time, the Ndwandwe subjugated and incorporated the surrounding groups.
 By the later part of the eighteenth century, under the leadership of their king, Yaka, they had established themselves in a dominant position.
 North of the Ndwandwe lived the Ngwane people, while to the south were the Mthethwa, Zulu, and other groups.

 The Ndwandwe, with the Mthethwa, were a significant power in present-day Zululand at the turn of the nineteenth century, while the Ngwane (who would later become known as the Swazi) were the dominant group to the north.
 Zwide kaLanga (c.
 1758–1820/1825), the king of the Ndwandwe from about 1805 to 1820, had several royal settlements, with his main capital on Magudu Mountain south of present-day Pongola.

 Under the leadership of Zwide kaLanga, the Ndwandwe destroyed the Mthethwa under their king Dingiswayo, in 1817/1818 when their armies met at Mbuzi Hill south of Magudu.
 This left Zwide as the most powerful leader in this region.
 The power vacuum created by the destruction of the Mthethwa was subsequently filled by a lieutenant of Dingiswayo, Shaka Zulu of the Zulu tribe.
 In a common front against the Ndwandwe, Shaka gathered the remnants of the Mthethwa and other surrounding tribes to wage war against them.
 In the first encounter of the Zulu Civil War (also known as the Zulu-Ndwandwe War) Shaka’s forces survived the Battle of Gqokli Hill in 1818.